 Royal expert Kate Nicholl recently told Entertainment Tonight that Harry's special bond with grandfather Prince Philip has impacted both the timing and the venue of his upcoming wedding to Meghan.
 "He wanted something close to home for the Duke of Edinburgh and the Queen.
 In fact, one of the reasons that Prince Harry has wanted this wedding to happen quite quickly — this is really whirlwind by royal standards — is because his 96-year-old grandfather, the Duke of Edinburgh, is retired now and Prince Harry really wants him to be at his wedding.

 He's incredibly close to his grandfather and, being 96, Harry thought it was it was a great thing to [have] the wedding sooner rather than later, so his grandfather could be there, fit, and healthy," Nicholl explained.
 How sweet!
 On top of that, Meghan can't wait to walk down the aisle.
 "She knew he was 'the one' from the very moment she set eyes on him," an insider told In Touch.
 "She can’t wait to walk down the aisle."

 What do we know about Meghan's wedding dress?

 Though Meghan hasn't officially revealed the designer of her gown, it has been rumored that her close friend Misha Nonoo — who introduced her to Harry! — and her longtime stylist, Jessica Mulroney, might help create the frock.
-It's thought that Meghan could also work with two of Princess Diana's favorite designers, Catherine Walker and Amanda Wakeley, or the creator of Kate Middleton's 2011 royal wedding gown, Jenny Packham.
+It's thought that Meghan could also work with two of Princess Diana's favorite designers, Catherine Walker and Amanda Wakeley, or the designer of Kate Middleton's 2011 royal wedding gown, Alexander McQueen.